 Why This Site?

 Fast-forward to late 2004.
-I had read a positive review of a Jamaican restaurant, and invited a group of friends to dinner.
+I had read a positive review of Montego Bay Jamaican Cuisine over on 12th and SW Jefferson and invited a group of friends to dinner.
 Once we sat down, we waited 10 minutes to get our menus.
-After another ten minute break, another waiter came to take our order.
+After another ten-minute break, another waiter came to take our order.
 Twenty minutes later, the food arrived, except for one small problem.
-“Excuse me sir,” said the server.
+“Excuse me, sir,” said the server.
 “We ran out of the fish you ordered tonight.
 Is there something else you would like?”
 Keep in mind, at this point everyone else at the table was eating their entrées.

 That night I went home in a fury.
 How could a place with such positive reviews be this bad?
 I sat down and wrote my first review for my personal blog.
 A few weeks later, after an equally bad experience at another restaurant, I wrote about it again, and this time started getting emails asking if I would do more.
 Those early reviews morphed into the site you see today.